 ADVISING

 In order to keep students on track for completing the degree, the MAS program director will serve as advisor to all students.
-The student will be required to meet with his or her advisor each semester before registering for courses each semester.
+The student will be required to meeting, either in person or virtually, with his or her advisor each semester before registering for courses each semester.

 RESIDENCY REQUIREMENT